netops2devops/netops2devops.github.io/content/posts/go-notes.md

 ## Maps and Structs under the hood

 - While maps may resemble to dictionary type in Python but they're not the same.
 - Within the Go runtime, a map is implemented as a pointer to a struct.
 Passing a map to a function means that you are copying a pointer and which is why you should consider carefully before using maps for function input parameters or return values.
+Changing the `map[key]:value` passed as function parameter will result in changing the original map data which can have unintended consequences.
 - Passing around Maps in function calls is discouraged because they say nothing about the values contained within; nothing explicitly defines any keys in the map, so the only way to know what they are is to trace through the code.
 - Go is a strictly typed language and it likes to be explicit about everything.
 - If you need to pass around a data structure with key:value pairs, instead of passing a map consider using struct or a slice of structs.